 In case you are ever wondering, the car loan is at 0.9% interest, so we are not planning on paying it off early…although I am starting to hear that siren call of debt freedom…

 Our cash reserves do have a little more than necessary in them right now, but not much when we take into account what we are aiming for.
-Overall, we want $60,000 broken up in the following ways – $5000 in checking, $20,000 in our emergency fund, $20,000 in our blog income account for paychecks, $10,000 in our rental home account, $5000 in a car account for our next down payment.
-And we have two accounts that build $2000 per month (hopefully) throughout the year (so at $24,000 right now).
+Overall, we want $60,000 broken up in the following ways – $5000 in checking, $20,000 in our emergency fund (will need to re-pad this since we used the $4500 for Lasik), $20,000 in our blog income account for paychecks, $10,000 in our rental home account, $5000 in a car account for our next down payment.
+And we have two accounts that build $2000 per month (hopefully) throughout the year (so at $28,000 right now).
 One of those accounts is the one we use to save for and pay our income and property taxes as well as our home insurance and HOA dues.
 The other is to save up for this year’s SEP IRA contributions as well as the following year’s Roth IRA contributions.

 So in our reality, we have about $10,000 that we should probably use in a better way than just sitting there.
 My car loan is at 0.9% and our remaining mortgage is at 4%, so we may be making a principal payment on the mortgage this coming month…